photoprism/photoprism-docs/docs/developer-guide/issues.md

 We kindly ask you not to [report bugs](index.md#creating-bug-reports) via GitHub Issues **unless you are certain to have found a fully reproducible and previously unreported issue** that must be fixed directly in the app.

-Note that all issue **subscribers receive an email notification** from GitHub for each new comment, so these should only be used for sharing important information and not for personal discussions/questions.
+Note that all issue **subscribers receive an email notification** from GitHub whenever a new comment is added, so these should only be used for sharing important information and not for discussions, questions or expressing personal opinions.

 ### How to Write User Stories ###